marcinjak9/apical.org-gatsby/content/pages/impatto-sociale.md

   - props:
       en:
         heroBody: >-
-          Apical is a booking platform that enables the travel operators to engage their public in social and environmental positive impact
+          Apical is a booking platform that enables travel operators to engage their public in social and environmental positive impact
         image: 'https://ucarecdn.com/cd8004a2-1390-494a-a82c-e6bae07ecbab/'
         title: '#traveldifferently '
       it: